zsoltmester/qcn/README.md

-qcnotifications
+Quick Circle Notifications
 ===============

-Repository of my LG Quick Circle notification android app.
+Repository of the Quick Circle Notifications application.